Associate Dean (Digital Technologies)

 Julie is also a passionate teacher and is particularly interested in the use of online technologies to support and enhance teaching and learning outcomes.
 In 2009 Julie received a national citation for outstanding contribution to student learning through an innovative approach to the use of online technology, exemplary student support and contemporary curriculum resources.
 More recently she was part of a team awarded the Norman Curry Award for Innovation and Excellence.
 Her website, Australian Competition Law, disseminates information and commentary about competition law and policy in Australia.

-Before joining the Melbourne Law School, Julie was an Associate Professor at Deakin University, where she had served as the (inaugural) Director of the online Deakin Juris Doctor program, Director of Teaching, LLB Program Director and Interim Head of the Deakin Law School.
-Between 2011-2014 she was also a project leader for the Associate Law Deans Network (now the Legal Education Associate Deans Network).
+Prior to joining the Melbourne Law School in 2017, Julie was an Associate Professor at Deakin University, where she had served as the (inaugural) Director of the online Deakin Juris Doctor program, Director of Teaching, LLB Program Director and Interim Head of the Deakin Law School.
+Between 2011-2014 she was also a project leader for the Associate Law Deans Network (now the Legal Education Associate Deans network).

-Before commencing an academic career, Julie worked as a research assistant at the Victorian Court of Appeal and completed her Articles of Clerkship at Minter Ellison (Melbourne).
-She was admitted as an Australian lawyer in 2001.
-Currently, she is a committee member of the Geelong Law Association and secretary of the Barwon Community Legal Service.
-Julie was a member of the judging panel for the 2015 Lawyers Weekly Women in Law Awards, the 2016 Lawyers Weekly Partner of the Year Awards, the 2016 Australian Law Awards and the 2016 Optus My Business Awards.
+Before commencing an academic career, Julie worked as a research assistant at the Victorian Court of Appeal, completed her Articles of Clerkship at Minter Ellison (Melbourne) and was admitted as an Australian lawyer in 2001.
+She has volunteered as a Board Member and Secretary of the Barwon Community Legal Service since 2015 and is a member of the Law Council of Australia’s competition and consumer committee.

-Julie has a LLB (Hons) and BA from Deakin, a PostGraduate Diploma and Master of Arts in Economics for Competition Law from King’s College London and a PhD from QUT.
+Julie has an LLB (Hons) and BA from Deakin, a PostGraduate Diploma and Master of Arts (Economics for Competition Law) from King’s College London and a PhD from QUT.